UPPMAX/programming_formalisms/docs/tdd_at_bigger_scale/README.md

-    To calculate the average daily temperate, we take the average of interpolated temperatures measured at 0:30, 1:30, etc., until and including 23:30. (note to others: see the sketch below).
+    To calculate the average daily temperate, we take the average of interpolated temperatures measured at 0:30, 1:30, etc., until and including 23:30. (note to others: see the sketch below) (note to others: what to do with daylight saving time?).

     ![Sketch](sketch.png)

     > My sketch.
 Todo: remove this from final paper

-    We compare these yearly average tempares with a two-sided Kolmogorov–Smirnov test (so to avoid assuming an increase/decrease, nor a distribution on these average temperatures), with the null hypothesis that these distributions are identical.
+    We compare these yearly average tempares with a two-sided Kolmogorov-Smirnov test (so to avoid assuming an increase/decrease, nor a distribution on these average temperatures), with the null hypothesis that these distributions are identical.